-The AT91R40807 architecture consists of two main buses, the Advanced System Bus (ASB) and the Advanced Peripheral Bus (APB).
-Designed for maximum performance and controlled by the memory controller, the ASB interfaces the ARM7TDMI processor with the on-chip 32-bit memories, the External Bus Interface (EBI) and the AMBA[TM] Bridge.
+The AT91R40008 microcontroller integrates an ARM7TDMI with embedded ICE interface, memories and peripherals.
+The architecture consists of two main buses: the Advanced System Bus (ASB) and the Advanced Peripheral Bus (APB).
+Designed for maximum performance and controlled by the memory controller, the ASB interfaces the ARM7TDMI processor with the on-chip 32-bit memories, the External Bus Interface (EBI) and the AMBATM Bridge.
 The AMBA Bridge drives the APB, which is designed for accesses to on-chip peripherals and optimized for low power consumption.

-The AT91FR4081 implements the ICE port of the ARM7TDMI processor on dedicated pins, offering a complete, low-cost and easy-to-use debug solution for target debugging.
+The AT91R40008 microcontroller implements the ICE port of the ARM7TDMI processor on dedicated pins, offering a complete, low-cost and easy-to-use debug solution for target debugging.